guildai/issue-resolution/my.guild.ai-948-specify-the-config-file-from-the-command-line/README.md

 ### Basic example

-The 'test-basic' operation uses the config file specified in the Guild file.
+The [`test-basic`](guild.yml#L1-L7) operation uses the config file specified in the Guild file.
 This corresponds to the OP.

     $ guild run test-basic --help-op
     ...